What’s Your True Age?

 Psychologists who study aging long ago dispensed with the value of chronological age as a variable to use in research.
 For one thing, it’s not an “independent” variable because it can’t be experimentally manipulated.
 Participants can't be randomly assigned to conditions.
 Researchers can’t say to a 30-year-old participant: "I'd like you to be 60 years old today for our experiment on aging and you're in the middle-aged adult condition."
 Studies on aging can never be experimental because there is no way to compare the "treatment" with the "control" group.
 Without this ability to assign people randomly to conditions, it’s not possible to determine cause and effect.
 The 30-year-olds might perform differently because they’re younger than the 60-year-olds but their performance may differ for many other reasons as well such as having been born in different generations.

 All of this is a problem for researchers, but why should it bother you?
 For one thing, if the research evidence on aging isn't experimentally-based, how will you know which advice to follow when you’re trying to live a healthy life?
 At a more personal level, the fact that you can’t rely on chronological age means that the number you jot down on a loan application or government form requiring your age is much more arbitrary than you've been led to believe.
 Birthday cards to the contrary, turning 30 doesn’t make you a different person than you were the day before, when you were 29 years old and 364 days.
-Even though most of realize the arbitrariness of age, we still place a great deal of stock in it especially when we reach those infamous decade markers.
+Even though most people realize the arbitrariness of age, we still place a great deal of stock in it, especially when we reach those infamous decade markers.
 And without that number to define our years of existence on the planet, what would we use in its place when someone asks us our age?

 I’ll get to that answer shortly.
 But first I’d like to show you why so many of us hold onto chronological age to define who we are.
 Perhaps the biggest reason is that industrialized societies such as our own measure productivity in terms of time.
 Agrarian societies kept track of time by referring to markers in the seasonal variations of the sun, moon, and planets.
 As society became industrialized, people increasingly relied on clocks to set the pace of work.
 Age then became part of that industrialized system.
 Atomic clocks that measure the tiniest fraction of a second give us no respite from time’s arrow.

 Just as age and time become woven into our society’s fabric, so too is the way that society defines each of us in terms of this magic number.
-Did you ever notice that the first piece of information in a news article or even wedding announcement, right after the name, is the age?
+Did you ever notice that the first piece of information in a news article or even a wedding announcement, right after the name, is the age?
 If you’d rather your neighbors didn’t know your exact age, you better be sure not to get involved in a jaywalking accident or fender bender.
 Your age will follow your name, and there’s no way around that.
 With age such a crucial feature of a person’s identity that we tag everyone from newlyweds to traffic scofflaws with it, it’s no wonder that you feel you’d float off into a cloud if you couldn’t hang onto this defining feature of your very being.

 Yet, age is not a very good indication of very much about a person.
 Think of the older-than-her-years hypermature 15-year-old who could easily pass for 22.
 How about the older adult who lives down the street from you whose sprightly step would rival that of someone 40 years her junior?
 In thinking about yourself, as Satchel Paige once said, "How old would you be if you didn't know how old you was?"